playa77/MADS/README.md

-# Multi-Agent Debate Platform v3.0
+# Multi-Agent Debate System v3.0

 A sophisticated, native desktop application for orchestrating role-playing debates between AI agents.
-This platform transitions from a linear CLI script to an event-driven PyQt6 application featuring a Director-Driven Simulation engine.
+This system transitions from a linear CLI script to an event-driven PyQt6 application featuring a Director-Driven Simulation engine.

 ## Overview

-The platform allows users to compose a "Party" of specialized AI agents (e.g., The Stoic, The Futurist), define a debate topic, and watch them interact in real-time.
+The system allows users to compose a "Party" of specialized AI agents (e.g., The Stoic, The Futurist), define a debate topic, and watch them interact in real-time.
 The user acts as the "Director," capable of pausing the simulation and injecting instructions with varying degrees of influence—from subtle suggestions to critical system overrides.

 ## Technical Stack